ATTENTION FANS OF THE GRATEFUL DEAD, SAN JOSE HISTORY AND GROOVY STUFF IN GENERAL

 To accomplish our goal, we must fundraise at least $35,000 by June 30, 2025.
 We think that’s realistic.
 In Southern California, fans of the Beach Boys raised $60,000 to underwrite a marker on the site of the Wilson family home where the band first rehearsed in Hawthorne.
 Around the country, plaques have been placed at other historic music locations, paid for by fans and civic-minded contributors.

 Any amount that you can contribute, from a few bucks to the cost of a front row Dead & Company ticket at the Sphere, will be most appreciated.
 It all matters.
 Those $10 or $20 donations will add up and get us to the finish line.
-And all donors will have their names listed online.
+All donors will have their names listed online.
 But for those who wish to contribute at a higher level, we are offering some unique and, yes, very groovy premiums.

-- Supporters who contribute $124.65 or more will receive a 5-inch-by-7-inch handbill version of Mouse’s poster, much like the handbills that were passed out at those 60’s ballroom shows.
+Supporters who contribute $124.65 or more will receive a 5-inch-by-7-inch handbill version of Mouse’s poster, much like the handbills that were passed out at those 60’s ballroom shows.

-- Supporters who contribute $412.65 or more will receive a copy of Mouse’s commemorative poster, mailed in a protective tube.
+Supporters who contribute $412.65 or more will receive a copy of Mouse’s commemorative poster, mailed in a protective tube.

-- Supporters who contribute $1,246.50 or more will receive a poster autographed by Stanley Mouse and special recognition at the unveiling ceremony.
+Supporters who contribute $1,246.50 or more will receive a poster autographed by Stanley Mouse and special recognition at the unveiling ceremony.

-Here’s How To Donate:
+Here’s How to Donate:

-2. If you’d rather go old school and mail in your donation, please write a check to “San Jose Parks Foundation” with “San Jose Rocks” in the memo line and send it to: San Jose Parks Foundation, P.O.
+If you’d rather go old school and mail in your donation, please write a check to “San Jose Parks Foundation” with “San Jose Rocks” in the memo line and send it to: San Jose Parks Foundation, P.O.
 Box 26001.
 San Jose, CA 95159

 All donations are fully tax-deductible through our partner, the San Jose Parks Foundation, a registered 501(c)(3) nonprofit.